CMvvvt/Breakout-DQN/README.md

 ## Project Overview

-The goal of this project is to develop a RL agent that can effectively learn and execute strategies to maximize its score in the Atari game Breakout.
-We use the Furama Foundation Gymnasium environment to simulate the game for training and evaluation.
+The goal of this project is to develop a RL agent that can effectively learn and execute strategies to maximize its score in the Atari games.
+I used the OpenAI Gymnasium environment to simulate the game for training and evaluation.

 ## Getting Started